jomazu/academic-jomazu-blog/content/tutorials/javascript-fundamentals/js02b-functions.md

 <br>
 ## Requirements
-Functions needed for building a `TODO` application:
+The requirements for this chapter:

 - [x] It should have a function (recipe) to **DISPLAY** todos
 - [x] It should have a function (recipe) to **ADD** todos